(800) 760-9734 ext. 1690

 8. How many classes does the program accept each year?
 How many students?

 The program accepts one class every year with classes starting in August.
-The program has accepted 40 students in the class of 2014.
+The program is approved for an entering class of 44 students.

 9. What are your guidelines on TOEFL?